Ledipasvir/Sofosbuvir combination called Harvoni pushes HCV cure above 90%

-The chance of cure of HCV from antiviral therapy for hepatitis C is now 90%.
-By the end of 2014 we will be able to avoid the risks and side effects of interferon injections.
-The treatment length for most patients is now 12 weeks and will fall to 8 weeks in the second half of 2014.
+FDA approval of ledipasvir/sofosbuvir will push HCV cure for genotype one patients closer to 100%.
+We will be able to avoid the risks and side effects of interferon injections.
+The treatment length for most patients will be 12 weeks and will fall to 8 weeks for some patients.
+Ribavirin will not be needed for genotype one patients.

 If you are cured, your viral level falls to undetectable during treatment and stays undetectable for the rest of your life.
-If your HCV-RNA is undetectable 3 months after completion of treatment, you have greater than 95% chance of permanent cure.
-If your HCV-RNA is undetectable 6 months after completion of treatment, you have greater than 99% chance of permanent cure.
+If your HCV-RNA is undetectable 3 months after completion of treatment, you have 99% chance of permanent cure.
 Liver damage stops and liver healing starts.
 This improves survival and often restores health.

 Your treatment is determined by the genotype of the HCV virus in your blood.
 About 80% of American patients have genotype one.
 About 10% have genotype 2 and about 10% have genotype 3.
 Only a few American patients have genotypes 4,5 or 6.